Satisfying Your Need for Speed: Server Technology Helps to Achieve Aerodynamic Vehicle Design

 Digital Technology Drives Innovation in Automotive Design

-Due to advances in digital technology, aerodynamic engineers can now use software to process and analyze huge amounts of data to better optimize vehicle design (shown in diagram)
+Due to advances in digital technology, aerodynamic engineers can use software to process and analyze huge amounts of data to better optimize vehicle design.

 Vehicle Design Relies on High Density Servers for Precise Calculations

 GIGABYTE’s H261-Z60 features 4 server nodes in a 2U chassis, making it suitable for high density compute applications.
-Compared with other server products currently on the market, it supports up to double the compute capacity, as well as providing flexible expansion availability and optimized power and cooling capabilities for more efficient power consumption and a reduction of operating expenditure.
+It supports up to double the compute capacity, as well as providing flexible expansion availability and optimized power and cooling capabilities for more efficient power consumption and a reduction of operating expenditure.